Chinatown (Washington, D.C.): History

 The Chinatown area was once home to many Chinese immigrants, who began to move into the area in the 1930s, having been displaced from Washington's original Chinatown along Pennsylvania Avenue by the development of the Federal Triangle government office complex.
 The newcomers marked it with Chinese signage and decorative metal latticework and railings.
 At its peak, Chinatown extended from G Street north to Massachusetts Avenue, and from 9th Street east to 5th Street.

+Chinatown remained a strong community into the 1960s, but the 1968 Washington, D.C., riots that followed Martin Luther King's assassination, and the ensuing decline of D.C.'s downtown area, led many of the Chinese residents of Chinatown to move to the suburbs of Maryland and Virginia.
+Throughout the 1970s, Eastern Wind: The Asian-American Community Newsletter of Washington, D.C. published editorials and opinions reacting to the changing neighborhood.
+An "Open Letter to the Asian Community" advocated for political engagement from the community to preserve Chinatown, and a petition sought to protest the displacement of residents by new plans for development in the area.

+In the early 1980s, the D.C. government built a new convention center between 9th and 11th streets, displacing Chinese residents living in the area.

-In 1982, the city built the Wah Luck House apartments at 6th and H Streets, NW, to accommodate the displaced residents in 1982.
+In 1982, the city built the Wah Luck House apartments at 6th and H Streets, NW, to accommodate the displaced residents.
 Designed by architect Alfred Liu, the apartment building introduced modern Chinese design motifs due to the red-paneled balconies.

 In 1986, the city dedicated the Friendship Archway, a traditional Chinese gate.
 This was a collaboration between the Washington DC government and its sister city Beijing.
 It was intended to attract visitors in addition to recognizing the local Chinese residents.
-As part of the same effort, the Metro station was given its present name: Gallery Place-Chinatown.
+As part of the same effort, the Metro station was given the name Gallery Place-Chinatown until 2011.

 The MCI Center was completed in 1997 (renamed Verizon Center in 2006 and Capital One Arena in 2017).
 After the construction of the arena, AsianWeek said in 2000 that the neighborhood "barely" remains.

 Numerous writers have cited Chinatown as an example of gentrification and an example of the commodification of culture.
 In 2015, the Washington Post reported that only about 300 Chinese-Americans remained in the borough, and many of them were being forced out by their landlords.
+In 2022 Ruth Tam, et al. stated in a WAMU-FM article that Chinese ethnic activity moved to suburban areas outside of Washington, DC, and shopping for ethnic related goods is no longer done in Washington, DC itself.